W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-04-24.1* - Doing the final spree of moving over to upstream git, worked out what's wrong with `deepin-image-viewer` (`freeimage` needed to rebuild, upstream had changed between the two).

+***

 *2018-04-22.1* - I *would* be working on things, but the SSL cert on the Deepin [dev site](https://cr.deepin.io/) is expired, so building is a no-go until that's resolved.

 ***